urbit/docs/arvo/clay/permissions.md

     ==                                        ::
 ```

-So if we scry for permissions with a `%p` care, it'll look like:
+So if we scry for permissions with a `%p` `care`, it'll look like:

 ```hoon
 > .^([r=dict:clay w=dict:clay] %cp /===/lib/strandio/hoon)
 [r=[src=/ rul=[mod=%white who=[p={} q={}]]] w=[src=/ rul=[mod=%white who=[p={} q={}]]]]
 ```

-There are four permission-related tasks which you can pass to clay.
+There are four permission-related `task`s which you can pass to Clay.

-A `%perm` task is for setting permissions, and the other three are for managing groups:
+A `%perm` `task` is for setting permissions, and the other three are for managing groups:

-- `%cred` - add permission group
+- `%cred` - Add permission group.
-- `%crew` - get permission groups
+- `%crew` - Get permission groups.
-- `%crow` - get group usage
+- `%crow` - Get group usage.

 We'll look at each of these in turn.